Boards & Committees

-The PAC is comprised of ESRD patients and caregivers who assist in identifying and addressing barriers to obtaining quality healthcare from the perspective of ESRD patients.
+The Patient Facility Representative (PFR) Alliance is comprised of ESRD patients and caregivers who assist in identifying and addressing barriers to obtaining quality healthcare from the perspective of ESRD patients.
 The PAC meets bi-monthly and supports Network activities by assisting with the development of educational materials for patients and providing feedback on the effectiveness of beneficiary-related activities.

 Who are PFR Alliance members?

 A PFR Alliance member is either an ESRD patient, transplant recipient, care partner, or family member of a dialysis patient.
 PAC representatives act as the voice for ESRD patients and are passionate about improving the quality of life for their fellow patients.
-View our PAC Page for more information on joining or nominating a patient.
+View our PFR Alliance Page for more information on joining or nominating a patient.